-The largest UK trend in recent years is "Health" and "Healthy Eating".
-The UK government has put increased efforts into healthy eating; one of the reasons being is that the UK's obesity rates are now the highest in Western Europe.
-Twenty four percent of the UK adult population is now technically obese.
+The most significant trend in recent years is the preference for "healthy eating".
+In spite of this, the UK's obesity rates are now the highest in Western Europe with an estimated twenty four percent of the adult population now technically obese.